The Authentic of Balinese Art Through Cultural Heritage

 Balinese Painting

-You can see one of the oldest painting that preserved in Pura Besakih is lotus painting with a figure of Ganesha.
-These two relics are painting in the 15th century.
-You can see several artworks from early 19th centuries in some museums in Ubud.
+You can see one of the oldest paintings preserved in Pura Besakih is a lotus painting with a figure of Ganesha.
+These two relics are painted in the 15th century.
+You can see several artworks from the early 19th century in some museums in Ubud.
 Likewise as decorative elements that have the beauty and value of history.
-At the beginning of 1930 Ubud, Batuan and Sanur begin to emerge and the tourist recognizes as regions with great quality work of art.
+At the beginning of 1930 Ubud, Batuan and Sanur begin to emerge and the tourist recognizes as regions with great quality works of art.

 Nowadays, some new schools of artists are experimenting with more modern forms of art, and a wide range of artistic approaches.
 You can see it through art galleries across Bali, such as hotels, cafes, and restaurants that usually held an exhibition.
 Artists of all types and skill levels sell their paintings to tourists at reasonable prices depending on their talents.